alpharol/Voice_Conversion_CycleGAN/README.md

 python preprocess.py
 ```

 This process may take 13 minutes if using the same datasets.
+The processed data is stored in the directory `training_data`.

 <br/>